Thoughtrights/site-menu/README.md

 it 80 columns, 64KB RAM, and lowercase characters.

 ## Future Work

-I'd like add some Z-index layers for CRT effects (cold turnOn, warm turnOff, and some steady-state CRT frame rate slowness. https://codepen.io/frbarbre/pen/BaObOXL has an excellent starting point.
-These were legit issues with the monitor.

 I'd like to add CORS-acceptable external web page layers inside the screen for `BRUN` programs.